fanf2/qp/README.md

 * [qp.h][] [qp.c][]

-	My qp trie implementation.
+	My original qp trie implementation.
 See qp.h for a longer description of where the data structure comes from.

 * [fp.h][] [fp.c][]